dawapaljor/sft-report/src/pages/content/0-report.md

 Chinese protester Li Delong (李德龍) was attacked near the Moscone Center.
 He said that he was knocked unconscious, that his head and mouth were bleeding, that he was sent to the hospital by ambulance for treatment, and that he filed a report with the San Francisco Police Department on November 21.**<sup>[^226]</sup>**

 Other assaults on November 16 were reported in the media or on social media, including the following: Chinese protester He Ruizhong (賀瑞忠) reported being beaten by several security guards working with CCP supporters on the sidewalk outside Oren’s Hummus restaurant across the street from the Hyatt Regency.<sup>[^227]</sup> Chinese protester Ge Kaiying (葛開英) reported being attacked around noon around Fourth Street near the Moscone Center.
 She said the attacker stepped on her feet, stole a box she was carrying, and then hit her.
-She identified the attacker as Li Huahong, the head of the Chinese Anti-Cult World Alliance who was also involved in the assault on Jia Junwei near the St Regis on the 14th and the attack on the designated protest area across the street from the Hyatt Regency on the 15th (see above).<sup>[^228]</sup> A Chinese protester named Victor Yuen as well as Chinese protester Chen Weiming (陳維明) reported the beating of another China Democracy Party member who was taken away in an ambulance for treatment.
+She identified the attacker as Li Huahong, the head of the Chinese Anti-Cult World Alliance who was also involved in the assault on Jia Junwei near the St.Regis on the 14th and the attack on the designated protest area across the street from the Hyatt Regency on the 15th (see above).<sup>[^228]</sup> A Chinese protester named Victor Yuen as well as Chinese protester Chen Weiming (陳維明) reported the beating of another China Democracy Party member who was taken away in an ambulance for treatment.
 This occurred near the Hyatt Regency.<sup>[^229]</sup>